 Although our aim as teachers is for Internet use to further educational objectives, some students may find ways to access other materials as well.
 We have an Acceptable Use Policy and all parents and pupils will be asked to sign an ICT agreement.
 If pupils are found to be accessing inappropriate sites, parents will be contacted and the pupil’s access rights may be removed or altered as a result and further sanctions will be applied, up to and including prosecution.

 Outside school, parents bear the same responsibility for such guidance in the use of the Internet, mobile ‘phones etc.

-During school, staff will guide pupils towards appropriate materials.
-For safety, we ask pupils to follow some simple rules:
+During school, staff will guide students towards appropriate materials.
+For safety, we ask students to follow some simple rules:

 - Only use ICT systems in school for school purposes.

 - Never give a password to anyone, including friends, and change it regularly.

 - If a students accidently comes across any inappropriate material online, they should report it to the teacher immediately.